tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 * Allow larger storage than the current 4096 bytes of the Termination Message.
 * Allow users to reference a Task Result in its current form `$(tasks.Task Name.results.Result Name)`
 * Use existing objects (or standard ones incl CRDs) where the complexity _can_ be abstracted from a user.
+* Allow flexibility in the design for additional plug and play storage mechanisms
+* Ensure secure RBAC is in place.

 ### Non-Goals